National Assembly of Vietnam: North Vietnam

-Due to the partition of Vietnam and the declaration of the Republic of Vietnam in the South, a nationwide general election could not be organized.
+Because the State of Vietnam claimed that it did not sign the Geneva Accords and doubted about the possibility of free elections in the North in July 1955, a nationwide general election for reunification could not be organized.
 The Second National Assembly was formed by 362 elected deputies of the North and 91 deputies of the South from the First National Assembly who continued their term.
 Trường Chinh was appointed as the Chairman of the National Assembly's Standing Committee and held this position until 1981.